conformist-mw/37_transcendence_1/README.md

 # Transcendence project

 This project will be a social network for science targets.
+Available at [conformist.pp.ua](https://transcendence.conformist.pp.ua/)

 # Installation Guide